Breaking Barriers

 Now Craig brings that same energy to stages across Australia.
 No scripts.
 No fluff.
 Just a real bloke with a real story that changes how people think about barriers.

-From losing his vision to building a business — Craig shares what it actually takes to back yourself when the odds are stacked against you.
-No theory.
-Lived experience.
+From losing his vision to building a business, Craig Shanahan shares what it really takes to back yourself when the odds are stacked against you.
+No theory — just lived experience.

 Craig doesn't just tell a story.
 He shifts how people think.